The Cleveland Museum of Art

 Description

 Many elite Florentine Renaissance homes had sculptures of idealized young women carrying nature’s bounty, such as this work.
-The motif stems from a statue by Donatello (about 1386-1466) that towered over Florence’s main public market.
+The motif stems from a statue by Donatello (about 1386–1466) that towered over Florence’s main public market.
 At home, however, the sculpture became a talisman for the family’s well-being.
-Worry about the low birth rate was a serious political matter in Florence, so the sculpture would have stimulated fertility and promoted motherhood, but it also promoted financial success.
+The city-state’s low birth rate was a serious political matter, and such a sculpture was believed to stimulate fertility while also promoting motherhood and bolstering financial success.

 • Samuel Mather, Cleveland, Ohio.